reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 });
 ```

-As discussed above, this section helps in updating the flag value and execute our tests on the fly.
+As discussed above, this section helps in updating the flag value and executing our tests on the fly.
 Finally, we can see all the test output being populated in Cypress UI dashboard.
 We can launch the Cypress UI and click on “Run” option, where we can see all the task execution with variations being printed.

 {{% image alt="Cypress Test UI variation" src="images/posts/nodejs-cypress-test-launchdarkly/Cypress_Final_Test_Result.png" %}}